Database – Tender

-The tender is due to be awarded in the final quarter of 2020, with the database up and running by the end of the year.
+The tender is due to be awarded in the second quarter of 2021, with the database up and running by the end of the year.
 Irrespective of the outcome, all tenderers will be provided with a response outlining any justifications and judgements as relevant.

 The tender procedure was launched via the official tendering platform and has now closed.